Sara-J-86/SmartFinancial-Assistant-IBM-Cloud/README.md

 ## Project Overview

 **SmartFinance Assistant** is a smart, polite, and informative AI agent designed to help users manage personal or small business finances.
-It can answer queries, analyze spending, help create budgets, summarize financial documents, and provide financial guidance—all in natural language.
+It can answer queries, analyze spending, help create budgets, summarize financial documents, and provide financial guidance, all in natural language.
 Please checkout the Setup and Images folders to get a look at how the setup for this was done and how the agent replies to user prompts!

 > **Model**: `mistral-large`\
 > **Platform**: IBM watsonx.ai\